Setting Up Data Points

 - Description: Relevant description to data point, may include spaces.

 - Category: Each datapoint falls under a category.
-Examples include: FastPrediction, FastAnalytics, etc. (May vary according to machine and company).
+Examples include: Temperatures, Production, etc. (These will vary according to machine type and company).

 - Read Address/Location/Tag: This field uses many important variables, including NamespaceIndex, IdentifierType, and Identifier.
 In our example above, the Read Address was